jmrozanec/papers/README.md

+# Papers

-In this repository you will find summaries about papers.
+In this repository you will find summaries about papers and videos.